BULL HALSEY

 With the release of Hot Dry Work in June of 2009 Bull Halsey has taken another big swing at the blues plate.
 Serving up a little ‘Here and Now’ Bull Halsey style.
 Entering Tempermill studio, Bull Halsey was determined to reproduce what their live show had become after 6 years of playing, listening, and arguing.
 An old 50′s Valco amplifier was used for the vocals, and a forest of room mics were set to capture the manic, live feel that they were looking for; a dangerous glorious mess.
 Time well spent capturing the ‘Here and Now’.
 That’s Hot Dry Work.

-The latest addition to Bull Halsey’s bag-o-tricks is Mr. Danny Pratt, blues harp will travel.
-Danny a long time friend and former member of Young Wally and the Tall Boys as well as other numerous blues projects.
-With Danny in the mix the ‘Little Walter’ influences in Bull Halsey could be more easily seen.
+The next addition to Bull Halsey’s bag-o-tricks would be Mr. Danny Pratt – blues harp will travel.
+Danny a long time friend and former founder of Young Wally and the Tall Boys as well as other numerous blues projects.
+With Danny in the mix, Bull Halsey’s ‘Little Walter’ influences could be more easily heard.
 They just shine up a bit more.
-Danny would help kick off the record release show of Hot Dry Work at the Corner Brewery on June 13th and joined us throughout the summer.
+Danny would help kick off the record release show of Hot Dry Work at the Corner Brewery on June 13th and joined Bull Halsey throughout the summer.
 Adding a harp to the live show was another phase that we could not just – let go.
 It worked; really well.
 It helped to reproduce the music that was on the new record, and it adds one more dimension to the band.

-Bull Halsey continues to play locally and around the Midwest in addition to constantly recording new original material for their next full length release tentatively titled The Magnificent Bull Halsey, scheduled for a 2012 release.
+With the arrival of 2013 Bull Halsey would face more changes again.
+Wally Schmid would officially retire from performing.
+A long time friend and collaborator, Ben Vermeylen would join the group.
+‘Benny James’ has been steeped in experience with Whitey Morgan and the 78’s, South Normal, 3 Speed, and Brothers Grimm.
+Bull Halsey continues to play locally (check out the Shows page) and around the Midwest in addition to constantly recording new original material for their next full length release tentatively titled The Magnificent Bull Halsey, scheduled for a 2013 release.
 Keep a look out over your shoulder, this blues thing just may mow you down.